 Have you ever brewed an espresso only to find it sour or sharp?
 I’ve been there, and the culprit is often the grind size.
 Through my experience, I’ve found that achieving a balanced shot starts with understanding the proper grind and how it interacts with other factors.
 Whether you’re a beginner or a seasoned home barista, these insights will help perfect your espresso.
+Discover the innovative features in the DeLonghi Magnifica Evo review

 The Role of Grind Size in Espresso

 Espresso extraction is heavily dependent on grind size.
 If the grind is too coarse, water flows through too quickly, preventing the full range of flavors from being extracted.
 This results in a sour, under-extracted shot.
 On the other hand, a grind that’s too fine can lead to over-extraction, giving you bitter, overly strong espresso.
+Learn about the timeless design in the DeLonghi Magnifica S review

 When I first started making espresso, I didn’t fully appreciate how much grind size influenced the taste.
 Once I began experimenting, I quickly realized the importance of small adjustments.
+Explore our top picks in the Best Automatic Espresso Machine review

 Fine-Tune Your Grind